l0wigh/Fluorite/README.md

 - Window swallowing.
 Get that useless terminal out of your way.
 - EWMH handling.
 Give you more features without more configuration required
 - Polybar IPC.
 Active Layout and Scratchpads should not be some kind of secrets
+- fluoritectl.
+Let you control Fluorite from your terminal

 ## Dependencies installation